ppy/osu-wiki/news/2019/2019-07-08-beatmap-spotlights-spring-2019.md

 [![](/wiki/shared/news/2019-07-07-beatmap-spotlights-spring-2019/taiko/sugary.jpg)](https://osu.ppy.sh/beatmapsets/578489)

-If you are looking for stamina challenges for this season, Zekk's "Sugary Daydream", hosted by ::TKS::{ user=940878 } with the help of [Raiden](https://osu.ppy.sh/users/Raiden) and ::\[Chichinya\]::{ user=2140739 }, is likely a promising choice with the high BPM nature.
+If you are looking for stamina challenges for this season, Zekk's "Sugary Daydream", hosted by ::TKS::{ user=940878 } with the help of ::Raiden::{ user=2239480 } and ::\[Chichinya\]::{ user=2140739 }, is likely a promising choice with the high BPM nature.

 Being a very experienced mapper in the Taiko community since their appearance in 2013, TKS never ceases their mapping enthusiasm to amaze people with this thrilling creation.
 The top difficulty features 1/6 and 1/8 bursts that arrange incredibly well with the packed 1/4 patterning, while comfortable density transitions are shown correspondingly among sessions with a different pace.
 High consistency is also maintained throughout the set with a relatively reasonable spread spectrum, making it fun and satisfying to play.